 20 lbs.
 (9.1 kg)

 All features, parts, and specifications are subject to change without notice.

 Plus shipping from Saratoga Springs, New York 12866, USA

 The Mono Preamp is in the process of being reworked.
-New prices and options will be posted in early 2013.
+New prices and options will be posted later in 2013.

 email@example.com to arrange for an audition at our Troy, New York, listening room or for an in-home audition.
 Certain restrictions apply.

 PO Box 770

 Saratoga Springs, NY 12866-0770